General Wade's Military Road, Crieff to Aberfeldy

 Back to Search

 From the centre of Crieff the course of the military road can be followed north-east along Ferntower Road to reach Crieff Golf Course.
 As there is nothing left of the road over the golf course, it is advisable to take a detour along the track to the north of the course.
 At the north-east edge of the golf course, the route crosses a gully and skirts around the east side of the Knock of Crieff before striking north, crossing the road to Monzie and joining the A822.
-After about 600m, the track of the Wade Road diverges from the A822 and goes directly north-east across the moor to a point (NN898267) near the Foulford Inn.
-Opposite the inn, commences the first really distinct section of the old road, going NNE over the shoulder of the hill towards the Sma' Glen, dropping down to the modern road 2km further on (NN905294).
+After about 600m, the track of the Wade Road diverges from the A822 and goes directly north-east across the moor to a point (NN898267) near Foulford Inn.
+This much altered former coaching inn closed in 2010.
+Opposite, commences the first really distinct section of the old road, going NNE over the shoulder of the hill towards the Sma' Glen, dropping down to the modern road 2km further on (NN905294).
 A kilometre beyond, off the A822, lies Clach Ossian.

 The major off-road section of the route starts 1km further north beyond Newton Bridge where at NN890318, the divergence of the old road westwards from the new is easily identified by the presence of a (now grass-topped) Wade bridge.
 Crossing this simple bridge, go for 2km along the old road which roughly parallels the new one before rejoining it briefly.
 800m further on, the old road passes above Corrymuckloch and goes directly to Amulree where, fortunately for walkers and cyclists, vehicular traffic now uses a new bridge bypassing the narrow Wade Bridge.